What's New

 1. The 'Why Now': FEMA and RBI Shifts

-Traditionally, gold in India has been the "ultimate insurance policy."
-Over the decade from 2016 to 2026, gold delivered a steady 9-11% CAGR in Rupee terms (based on historical MCX price data; past performance does not guarantee future results).
-However, the price you pay today is influenced by a major regulatory pivot: Budget 2026 reduced the Gold Import Duty to 5%.
+Gold in India has long functioned as the "ultimate insurance policy."
+Over the decade from 2016 to 2026, gold delivered a steady ~10% CAGR in Rupee terms (based on MCX price data; past performance does not guarantee future results).
+The price you pay today is influenced by a significant regulatory pivot: the import duty on gold was slashed from 15% to 6% in July 2024 to curb grey market smuggling and make gold more accessible for the jewellery industry.
+Budget 2026 made a further marginal reduction, bringing the customs duty to 5%.

 3. The New Tax Reality: SGBs and LTCG

-• Long-Term Capital Gains (LTCG): The holding period for "Long Term" is 24 months for most gold-backed financial assets.
-The rate is now a flat 12.5%.
+• Long-Term Capital Gains (LTCG): The holding period for "Long Term" classification is now 24 months (reduced from 36 months).
+The rate is a flat 12.5%.

 4. Comparing Physical vs. Digital vs. Paper Gold

-Choosing the right medium is as important as the timing of the buy.
+Choosing the right medium is as important as your entry timing.
 In 2026, the digital infrastructure for gold has matured, but physical gold remains the preference for privacy-conscious investors.

 Form of Gold Acquisition Cost Taxation (2026) Exit Strategy/Liquidity